awvwgk/foopss/pages/index.rst

    ^^^

-   Exploring the limits of language intercompatibility and consistent API design
+   Exploring the limits of language interoperability and consistent API design

 .. article-info::
    :avatar: _static/catcher.png